PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

    `python .\test\login_test.py` : To run without using pytest

-   `pytest -v --html=report.html --self-contained-html`: To run all files by using pytest that starts with "test" or ends with test/
+   `pytest -v --html=report.html --self-contained-html`: To run all files by using pytest that starts with "test" or ends with "test"

    `pytest -v --html=report.html --self-contained-html --screenshot=on --screenshot_path=on`: For capturing screenshot upon test failure